Find out what you need to know about immunizations for Illinois students

 - Back to School: Immunizations Required for Illinois Students

-Thank you to Christie Clinic for presenting our 2022 Champaign-Urbana Area Back to School series.
+Thank you to Christie Clinic for presenting our 2024 Champaign-Urbana Area Back to School series

 - After Sept.
-1, 2022, Champaign Unit 4 students not in compliance with the immunization requirements will not be allowed to attend school.
+1, 2024, Champaign Unit 4 students not in compliance with state immunization requirements will not be allowed to attend school.

-- Urbana School District 116 requires immunization requirements for students be satisfied at the start of the school year or students will not be allowed to attend school.
+- Urbana School District 116 requires immunization requirements for students be satisfied at the start of the school year or students will not be allowed to enter school.

 Vaccination Requirements

-The State of Illinois requires vaccinations to protect children from a variety of diseases before they can enter school.
-Students must show proof of immunization against up to 12 vaccine-preventable diseases (the number and schedule of these vaccinations depend on a student’s grade and age).
+The State of Illinois requires vaccinations to protect children from a variety of diseases in order to enter public or private school.
+At age-appropriate times, students must show proof of immunization against chickenpox, diphtheria, Hepatitis B, Hib, measles, meningitis, mumps, pertussis, polio, pneumococcal disease, rubella, and tetanus.
+The number and schedule of these vaccinations depend on a student’s grade and age.

-More information about minimum immunization requirements for Illinois, including number of required doses and their timing, can be found here.
+More information about immunization requirements for Illinois, including the number of required doses and their timing, can be found here.
 A summary of State of Illinois immunization requirements by grade follows:

 - Polio